- American Cancer Society

 - 1-800-955-4572, email@example.com, http://www.lls.org

 - Dedicated to funding blood cancer research, education and patient services, LLS offers a variety of services and programs in support of the mission to cure leukemia, lymphoma, Hodgkin's disease and myeloma.
-LLS also offers financial reimbursement for some medications, transportation and procedures for those in need.
-It also offers financial support towards the cost of co-pays for prescription drugs and/or insurance premiums through its Co-Pay Assistance Program.
+LLS also offers financial support towards the cost of co-pays for prescription drugs and/or insurance premiums through its Co-Pay Assistance Program.
 For more information on LLS programs or to be connected with our chapters, contact The Information Resource Center (IRC).
 The IRC provides accurate, up-to-date disease and treatment information.
-Our information specialists are master's level social workers and health educators.
+Our information specialists are master's level social workers, nurses, and health educators.
 They are available to speak with callers Monday through Friday, 9 a.m. to 6 p.m.
 EST. LLS has also produced a panel discussion entitled Cancer & Your Finances.

 - The Leukemia & Lymphoma Society's

 - Helps patients meet their health insurance, Medicare Part B or D, Medicare Supplement, or Medicare Advantage premiums or co-payment obligations.
 Household income must be at or below 500% of the U.S. federal poverty guidelines as adjusted by the cost of living index for people living in the United States and Puerto Rico.
 Check website for a list of covered diagnoses.